Canada Biomedical Research Fund and Biosciences Research Infrastructure Fund

 Recognizing that various strengths, capabilities and infrastructure may be necessary across hubs, there is no limit on the number of hubs an institution can associate with.
 Lead institutions must, nevertheless, justify their participation in multiple hubs, and provide information about their institutional structure, infrastructure or component included in each hub in which they are participating.

 Lead institutions must identify a senior-level official as the research hub lead authority representative, or “CBRF senior official,” who will attest that the program requirements will be followed in managing, distributing and reporting on funding.
 Lead institutions can also appoint “CBRF delegates” to support the CBRF senior official in the application process.
 CBRF senior officials and delegates, if applicable, can access applications via the Convergence Portal.
 Only CBRF senior officials can submit applications via the Convergence Portal.

 Research hubs must involve partners who contribute to executing the hub’s program of research.
 National and cross-sector (industry, private, public and other) partnerships are required, to ensure the organizations involved are appropriately diverse.
 Hubs should work only with trusted partners who reflect the highest standards of security and integrity in their activities, operations and equipment.
-As the Strategy puts forward a pan-Canadian approach to growing the domestic life sciences sector and ensuring Canada’s readiness for future pandemics or other health emergencies, partners in hubs and related projects must be within Canada.
+As the Strategy puts forward a pan-Canadian approach to growing the domestic life sciences sector and ensuring Canada’s readiness for future pandemics or other health emergencies, private sector partners in hubs and related projects must be incorporated pursuant to the laws of Canada and must be doing business in Canada.